 The board is chaired by the senior non-executive director and its membership consists of:

-- two CIPFA trustees (ordinarily president and vice president)
+- two CIPFA Council members (ordinarily president and vice president)

 - four non-executive directors